Set up your record online

 Step 1.
-Create a myGov account or sign in to your existing myGov account and link your record
+Sign in to myGov and link your record

-You need to have a myGov account to access your My Health Record. myGov is a secure way to access Australian Government services online.
+To access My Health Record, you need to have a myGov account. myGov is a secure way to access Australian Government services online.

-- If you don’t have a myGov account, select Create an account and follow the steps to register.
-If you already have a myGov account, sign in with your username and password.
+- Sign in to your myGov account.
+If you don’t have a myGov account, select Create account and follow the steps to create an account.

 Having trouble setting up myGov?

 If you're having trouble setting up a myGov account, call the myGov helpdesk on 13 23 07, select option 1.

 From outside Australia, call the myGov helpdesk on +61 1300 1MYGOV (1300 169 468), select option 1.

 The myGov helpdesk is available at the following times:

 - In myGov, select My Profile and then select Linked Services.

 - Select My Health Record from the Link a service list.
 Then, select Link for My Health Record.